 Best, John Smith

-Previously, we shared the importance of asking discovery questions (link to this blog post) when you contact your lead.
+Previously, we shared the importance of asking discovery questions when you contact your lead.
 Your lead may still be in the research phase and needs your advice or they may be ready to come in-store.
 Use your discovery questions to evaluate your lead.
 Remember every lead is valuable; some are just closer to a purchase than others.
 Try asking your leads the following questions:

 Provide concise next steps: